forrestbaer/launchpad-pro-multimidi/README.md

 - Molecules: Buttons/Pads (the basic unit on LPP), Music Constructs, Time Constructs, IO
 - Organisms: Sets of Pads, Sets of Time, and Sets of Data
 - Environments: "Pages" or Surfaces, State, and Overlays (the Top Level Units)

+When powered on the surface just demos a bunch of light fx -- hit some pads!
+The code behind this is more interesting still.

+Hit the SETUP button to choose from some preliminary features:

+### ScaleArp Advanced - brilliant layout for scales and arps - both vertical and horizontal now

+### CircuitPAD - unique ways of "unlocking" Novation Circuit "unlisted features" (read: clever MIDI tricks)

+### Rainbow - just animation for now... can you think of a meaningful way to build this into music?

 With this structure you can focus more on creating:
 - Implement your own unique standalone apps